 Hardware wallets #

-You may already be familiar with key fobs from your bank or work.
-They are small devices with specific built-in authentication used to control and secure access to a computer system.
-Key fobs are not connected to the internet or any other network, so they cannot easily be hacked without physical access.
+You may already be familiar with physical security keys from your bank or work.
+They are small devices with built-in authentication that control and secure access to a device or service.
+Security keys are not connected to the Internet (air-gapped), or any other network so they are difficult to tamper with.

 Ready to learn more about designing Bitcoin products?